azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 ### Import the Azure Developer College GitHub repository to your Azure Repo

 Open your browser and navigate to the [AI Developer College Training Days on GitHub](https://github.com/aidevcollege/aidevcollege.git).
 Click the green "Code" button and copy the https url.
-Make sure to **use GIT** in the Azure Repos, it should be the current default.
+Make sure to **use GIT** in the Azure Repos as **Repository Type**, it should be the current default.

 ![Clone GitHub](./images/clone-adc-github.png)